akash-network/community/sig-documentation/README.md

 # Akash Network - Documentation Special Interest Group (SIG)

 The goal of this SIG is to foster a community around the creation and maintenance of top-tier documentation to facilitate the growth of Akash Network by enabling greater understanding and clarity.
-Effective documentation will cater to the developer and the curious, driving deployemtns on Akash Network as a whole.
+Effective documentation will cater to the developer and the curious, driving deployemnts on the Akash Network as a whole.

 ## Meetings